BurkeBelle/MOSAIC-MedMNIST/README.md

 ## Overview

-MOSAIC trains one model on 18 MedMNIST datasets (12 2D + 6 3D) covering six
-imaging modalities.
-Training a single model on this many different datasets usually hurts accuracy, because the tasks interfere with each other.
-MOSAIC reduces this interference by routing each dataset to a fixed specialist.

-The backbone is a frozen ViT-Base.
-On top of it we add three specialist adapters — one for bio-medical (RGB) images, one for radiology (grayscale), and one for 3D volumes — each with its own bottleneck size.
-A MedCoSS-style tokenizer handles both 2D and 3D inputs, and we train with an Ark+-style cyclic teacher-student loop to limit forgetting as the model cycles through datasets.

-With about 7.40M trainable parameters (7.9% of the backbone), MOSAIC reaches 84.16% accuracy and 89.63 AUC across all 18 datasets, and matches or beats single-task models on 13 of them.
+MOSAIC trains one model on all 18 MedMNIST datasets (12 2D + 6 3D) — not 18 separate ones.
+The core problem: naïvely sharing a single backbone across diverse medical tasks causes performance to drop (we call this cross-task interference).
+MOSAIC reduces it with three domain-specific adapters plugged into a frozen ViT-Base, each handling a different imaging modality (Bio-Medical RGB / Radiology grayscale / 3D volumetric).
+A cyclic training loop borrowed from Ark+ prevents forgetting across datasets.

 <div align="center">